 - His report provides a review of the health of our population and focuses on some of the areas where collective actions can protect people from the worst effects of poverty. - Based on this, he had made seven recommendations, as outlined in his report. - The report has been sent to partners.
 He would like it to inform discussions within their organisations and he, or a member of his Team, would be happy to join strategic discussions within partner organisations as to how they can implement the recommendations. - A key challenge is How do we record what we do?
 The assumption is often made that nothing is happening in certain areas.
-In fact, a great deal is occurring but the work, on occasions, is not connected up so it is difficult to demonstrate the collective actions to reduce inequalities in an area. - It is always best to talk to people so that they are aware of the work being undertaken and given the opportunity to help shape that work.
+In fact, a great deal is occurring but the work, on occasions, is not connected up. - It is always best to talk to people so that they are aware of the work being undertaken and given the opportunity to help shape that work.

 Nigel Ayre referred to the final recommendation about working with voluntary and community partners to strengthen the involvement of local communities in shaping plans by reducing the impact of poverty in areas of deprivation.
-He spoke of the work that Healthwatch was doing and how they can support this recommendation.
+What will this support be?
+Lincoln Sargeant advised that the intention was to roll this out next year.